-1.3 Overview of Proposal
+Overview of Proposal

 The proposed masterplan is divided into three precincts; northern, central and southern.
 The three precincts each have a green space adjacent to a community centre.
 Building D and L have a community centre on the ground floor and ILU's above.
-The third community centre is a standalone building in the central precinct.
-At the time of writing this report, the community centre is being considered as a Development Application
+The third community centre is a standalone building in the central precinct, which has been approved under DA2019/105 on 30 October 2019.

 The northern precinct consists of the RACF building along Kenyons Road (Building B), 7 ILU buildings and the northern green space.
 The central precinct does not house any residents but includes the main central park (that is privately owned but publicly accessible) and a standalone community centre, available for public use.
 This complements the heritage building and trees on the Sherwood Scrubs site to the west.
-The southern precinct consists of 9 ILU buildings and the southern green space.
-Overall there is 18 buildings proposed in the masterplan.
+The southern precinct consists of 8 ILU buildings and the southern green space.
+Overall there is 17 buildings proposed in the masterplan.

 A north-south pedestrian boulevard spans the length of the site connecting the three precincts together.
-The northern and southern precinct each have an east-west pedestrian boulevard intersecting with the site wide north-south boulevard.
+The northern and southern precinct each have an east-west pedestrian boulevard intersecting with the site wide northsouth boulevard.